agb32/cosmadoc/docs/source/python.md

 If you wish to remove it permanently, you can `rm -r /path/to/myenv`

 You can have multiple virtual environments.
 This allows you to install specific library versions according to your requirements.

+#### Compiled modules

+If the library you are pip installing requires compiling, you may need to load a C compiler module, and possibly various othe libraries (e.g. MPI, FFTW, HDF5, etc).

+It is usually best to use the compiler that the Python interpreter you are using was compiled with.
+To find that out, start the Python interpreter, and the information lines will tell you which compiler to use.

+Other compilers may offer improved performance, and you can experiement with these.